 If you are building your compiler in Java, you will get almost all of the implementation of the --irrun option in the IRSimulator class that is part of the released code.
-If you are building your compiler in another language, it should not be difficult to port the IR interpreter to that language or to build one from scratch.
+If you are building your compiler in another language, it should not be difficult to start the Java IR interpreter as a separate process, to port the IR interpreter to that language, or to build one from scratch.